Fellowships and Financial Support

 Lawrence K. Williams Fellowship

-Established in 2004 by former Professor Lawrence Williams, this fellowship provides tuition and stipend for living expenses for the first year of study in the MILR degree program. .
+Established in 2004 by former Professor Lawrence Williams, this fellowship provides tuition, health insurance, and stipend for living expenses for the first year of study in the MILR degree program. .

 Sara Gamm Fellowship

-Established in 2005 to support graduate students in the ILR School who are pursuing studies leading to a Masters or PhD degree.
+Established in 2005 to support MILRs.
 Students eligible for consideration should come from union, labor or employee association backgrounds and demonstrate interest in pursuing the study of the labor movement or plan to pursue a career in the labor movement.